skip to main content

 Spring Training games can be trickier to find on TV, but some of your local team’s preseason games should air on your RSN.
 MLB Network also carries select Spring Training games—though local blackouts may apply.

-Some Spring Training games appear on ESPN’s networks and platforms, including ESPN+.
+Some Spring Training games appear on ESPN‘s networks and platforms, including ESPN Unlimited.
 MLB.TV also gets in on the warm-weather coverage, but you’re best off checking your favorite team’s official website and Spring Training schedule for complete broadcasting details.
-Otherwise, you can hit the button below to read our comprehensive Spring Training viewing guide.
+Otherwise, you can hit the button below to read my comprehensive Spring Training viewing guide.

 How to watch MLB games for free

 Another free option is to create an MLB.com account to stream the MLB.TV Free Game of the Day.
-During most days of the regular season, one game is available to watch for free online.
-Even better, The Roku Channel shows a free Sunday game each week of the regular season.
-To see which games are available for free, check out MLB’s live game schedule.
+During most days of the regular season, one game is available to watch for free online, as highlighted by MLB’s live game schedule.

 How to watch MLB games FAQ